UW-GDA/uruguay_droughts/README.md

 My current research focuses on assessing the impact of climate change on hydroelectric production in Uruguay, specifically how meteorological and wind droughts affect it.
 For this reason, the questions I plan to answer in this project are:

-1- Will meteorological droughts change in frequency and severity in the future?
+1- Will meteorological/wind droughts change in frequency and severity in the future?

-2- Will wind droughts change in frequency and severity in the future?
+2- How will the frequency and severity of extreme temperature events change in the future?

 ## Dataset